-Teaching excellence in higher education needs to be promoted and celebrated.
-However, a universal definition of excellent teaching remains elusive, and robust evidence about how it affects student learning appears to be lacking.
-This timely book explores the notion of teaching excellence from the viewpoint of a variety of international authors; guiding the reader to understand the complex terrain in which teaching excellence is foregrounded, and highlighting a number of key issues facing the future of global higher education.||Christine Broughan, Graham Steventon, and Lynn Clouder|
+|Global Perspectives on Teaching Excellence (2018)||This book explores the notion of teaching excellence from the viewpoint of a variety of international authors; guiding the reader to understand the complex terrain in which teaching excellence is foregrounded, and highlighting a number of key issues facing the future of global higher education.||Christine Broughan, Graham Steventon, and Lynn Clouder|

 |Using Open Education Practices across the Mediterranean for Intercultural Curriculum Development in Higher Education.
 (2019) In: Teaching in Higher Education||This multinational authored article presents the findings and recommendations of a three-year, European-funded project ‘OpenMed: Opening up education in South Mediterranean countries’, which brought together five higher education partners from Europe and nine from the South Mediterranean region.
 This paper discusses how the cultural approaches used among experts and project partners with different national, linguistic, and educational backgrounds have instigated change in policy and practice at a personal, institutional, and national level.||Katherine Wimpenny, Isidro Jariego, Fabio Nascimbeni, Saida Affouneh, Ahmed Alkamari, Daniel Villar-Onrubia, and Ayman Eldieb|

 |Understanding Attainment Disparity: The Case for a Corpus-Driven Analysis of the Language used in Written Feedback Information to Students of Different Backgrounds.
 (2019) In: Journal of Writing Analytics.||Disparity of attainment between different groups of students in UK higher education has been correlated with ethnicity (UUK & NUS, 2019).
-For example, students who declared their ethnicity as Black were 20% less likely to graduate with a top classification than those who declared their ethnicity as White (OfS, 2018a).
 The causes of such attainment gaps are complex, and one important factor may be the nature of the feedback given by academic staff on assignments written by different groups of students.
 This paper aims to explore the feasibility of investigating this hypothesis by analyzing written feedback and looking for patterns in feedback given to different groups of students.||Sian Alsop and Sheena Gardner|

 |The role of assistive technology in renegotiating the inclusion of students with disabilities in Higher Education in North Africa.
 (2019) In: Studies in Higher Education.
 44, 8, p.
 1344-1357||This article considers the impact of a two-year collaborative European Union-funded project.
-The ‘Sustainable Ways to Increase Higher Education Students’ Equal Access to Learning Environments’ (SWING) project, brought together four European higher education institutions, one institution in Egypt and two in Morocco.
-It aimed to promote equal access to university education, and future career opportunities, for students with disabilities in the North African countries, using accessible assistive technology.
+The ‘Sustainable Ways to Increase Higher Education Students’ Equal Access to Learning Environments’ (SWING) project aimed to promote equal access to university education, and future career opportunities, for students with disabilities in the North African countries, using accessible assistive technology.
 Appreciative inquiry was used to explore the impact of the project processes and outcomes.
-We will share how the focus on assistive technology addressed the invisibility of students with disabilities by promoting individual and collective student agency.||Deanne Clouder, Jacqueline Cawston, Katherine Wimpenny, Ahmed Khalifa Aly Mehanna, Youcef Hdouch, Iman Raissouni, and Karima Selmaoui|
+We share how the focus on assistive technology addressed the invisibility of students with disabilities by promoting individual and collective student agency.||Deanne Clouder, Jacqueline Cawston, Katherine Wimpenny, Ahmed Khalifa Aly Mehanna, Youcef Hdouch, Iman Raissouni, and Karima Selmaoui|

 |Academic development to support the internationalization of the curriculum (IoC): A qualitative research synthesis.
 (2019) In: International Journal for Academic Development.||Little has been published regarding the training of academic developers themselves to support internationalization of the curriculum (IoC) initiatives.
 However, higher education institutions around the globe are responding to strategic demands for IoC which prepare students as ‘world-ready’ graduates.
 We employed qualitative research synthesis to identify recent journal articles which consider current trends in academic development to support IoC.
 Despite their diversity, we found common themes in the five selected studies.
 Our discussion and recommendations weave these themes with Betty Leask’s five-stage model of the process of IoC and Cynthia Joseph’s call for a pedagogy of social justice.||Katherine Wimpenny, Jos Beelen, and Virginia King|